Turbasli culture

-The Turbasli culture - archaeological culture 5th-7th centuries b.c., it is located on the left bank of the middle reaches of the Belaya River, between the mouths of Sim and Chermasan.
-Opened by N.A.Mazhitov in 1957-1958.
-Materials excavation: New Turbasli settlement, burial mound in the Blagoveshchensky District, Republic of Bashkortostan etc.
+The Turbasli culture was an Iron Age culture located on the left bank of the middle reaches of the Belaya River, between the Sim River and Chermasan in Bashkortostan, Russia.

 Origin the population of Turbasli culture

 V.F.Gening, R.D.Goldin noted Ugric population components in materials of Turbasli culture and link them to the Ural came with Ugrians from Western Siberia and South.